 As the decades have passed, with no Sainthood in sight, the foundation set up to maintain the shrine asks for donations to do repair work necessary because of the elements.
 Donations from lighting candles only helps with routine maintenance, and the gift shop owners donate the electricity for lighting the shrine at night.

 But the Bishop Baraga Shrine Gift And Pasty (pass-tee) Shop was put up for auction in September 2005.
-The two ladies who own it want to retire, and no longer want to pay the night electric bill.
+The two ladies who owned it wanted to retire, and no longer wanted to pay the night electric bill.
 Will pilgrims still come if there are no longer Shrine Pasties for sale?
-Pasties ("pass-tee") are an upper peninsula favorite made of diced potatoes, carrots, onions, rutabagas, and meat stuffed inside a large dough ball and baked.
-The owners are known for their 1 and 1/4 pound Shrine Pasties.
+(Pasties are an upper peninsula favorite made of diced potatoes, carrots, onions, rutabagas, and meat stuffed inside a large dough ball and baked.
+The Shrine is known for its 1.25-pound pasties.)

 First, they probably need to make the shrine "denominational" again.
 From visiting other Catholic shrines, we get the sense that there's a lot of jockeying in the last stages of ascribing sainthood.
 And it appears to us like Bishop Baraga and his shrine are on the outside looking in.